 Bradford City AFC is committed to the mental health of our supporters.

-In October 2021 Bradford City AFC launched the official Bradford City AFC Mental Health Supporters’ Group – open to each and every City supporter.
+October 2021 saw the launch of the official Bradford City AFC Mental Health Supporters’ Group – open to each and every City supporter.

 Born on World Mental Health Day 2021, the initiative saw City defender Oscar Threlkeld become the club’s official mental health ambassador.